Pedro Moura Costa: Contribution to the CDM and carbon trading

 EcoSecurities was founded in January 1997 by Moura Costa and environmental economist Marc Stuart to provide "environmental finance solutions".
 Twelve months later, in December 1997 the Kyoto Protocol was signed creating binding commitments for reductions in greenhouse gas emissions among industrialised countries.
-It also created the Flexibility Mechanisms, Joint Implementation and the Clean Development Mechanism (CDM), that enabled the creation and use of carbon credits from greenhouse gas emission reduction projects.
-Carbon trading gradually evolved from being a niche environmental activity to becoming a global market that in 2010 mobilised over €120 billion, including trades under the European Union Emissions Trading Scheme and the UN flexibility mechanisms.
+It also created the Flexibility Mechanisms, Joint Implementation and the Clean Development Mechanism (CDM), which enabled the creation and use of carbon credits from greenhouse gas emission reduction projects.
+Carbon trading gradually evolved from a niche environmental activity to becoming a global market that 2010 mobilised over €120 billion, including trades under the European Union Emissions Trading Scheme and the UN flexibility mechanisms.

 As carbon markets evolved, Moura Costa was particularly interested in making investors and analysts incorporate the impact of greenhouse gas emissions on company valuations.
-In 1999, he co-ordinated the development of the carbon trading component of Australian Plantation Timber, a forestry investment fund, the first time ‘carbon value’ was included in an investment prospectus.
-Gradually, investor awareness of climate and environmental issues increased, and as a result of that (and contributing to this trend) a series of companies in the carbon market sector floated on stock exchanges in 2004–2006.
+In 1999, he coordinated the development of the carbon trading component of Australian Plantation Timber, a forestry investment fund, the first time ‘carbon value’ was included in an investment prospectus.
+Gradually, investor awareness of climate and environmental issues increased, and as a result of that (and contributing to this trend), a series of companies in the carbon market sector floated on stock exchanges in 2004–2006.